How To Develop Successful Online Business Ideas

 In his book Purple Cow, marketing expert Seth Godin underlines the importance of being remarkable in the Internet age.
 No longer can companies get away with blasting average products out to the masses through TV advertising.
 Web business ideas need to be worthy of attention to work.

-In order to compete in the world today, the business you start needs to be unique enough to inspire word of mouth.
-You have to give people a reason to talk about you - so they'll tell all their friends.
+So to compete in the world today, the business you start needs to be unique enough to inspire word of mouth.
+You have to give people a reason to talk about you – so they’ll tell all their friends.

 This can be seen with the advent of ‘viral’ marketing, which spreads through media like Youtube and Facebook and can generate massive exposure from relatively little effort.